amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-08-the-entities-and-their-components.md

 At some point, I realized we could just get rid of the `entity_type` variable altogether.
 I was a little hesitant to change things, because we had a lot of entities already placed in the map, and migrating and checking them one by one seemed like a lot of work.

-But then we stopped working on the game for 6 months to work on Catchadiablos (You can [Pre-order it now!](https://play.date/games/seasons/two/)).
+But then we stopped working on the game for 6 months to work on **Catchadiablos** (You can [Pre-order it now!](https://play.date/games/seasons/two/)).
 When we came back, we had both forgotten 60% of the game’s systems and functionalities.
-So it seemed like a good time to refactor this architectural design.
+So it seemed like a good time to refactor this architectural design, and re-visit all the game functionality.

 # Now

-It was!
-It forced us to go entity by entity, check what they were supposed to do, and make sure that after the refactor, they still worked as intended.
+It worked!
+It forced us to go through each entity, check what it was supposed to do, and ensure that after the refactor, it still behaved as intended.

+If an entity needed a new behavior, I could create a new component and add it as a property to the Tiled entity without having to modify every entity of the same type.

+This also allowed us to have optional components that wouldn’t clutter the Tiled inspector, if an entity didn’t need them, we simply wouldn’t add them.

-So now, if I need to implement logic for a specific type of entity archetype that needs a group of components to work properly, I create a new component, even if it's just a bool, and update the entity based on that.
+And if I need to implement logic for a specific type of entity archetype that requires a group of components to work properly, I can just create a new component and add it to any entity.
+Even if it's just a `bool`, its main purpose is to allow me to query for that component specifically and update the entity accordingly.

 ```c
 void flipper_upd(struct entity *entity, f32 dt) {